Mzwanele Nyhontso

-Mzwanele Nyhontso is a South African politician who is the president of the Pan Africanist Congress of Azania.
-He is also a member of the National Assembly of South Africa.
+Mzwanele Nyhontso (born 8 September 1973) is a South African politician who is the president of the Pan Africanist Congress of Azania, and a member of the National Assembly of South Africa.
+Since July 2024 he is the Minister of Land Reform and Rural Development in the cabinet of the country's Government of National Unity.

 PAC leadership and parliamentary career

 In December 2018, Nyhontso was elected leader of the Pan Africanist Congress of Azania.
 His leadership has been marred by infighting between factions in the party and leadership challenges.
 His leadership is disputed by Narius Moloto, who was elected PAC leader at a different elective congress earlier in 2018.